opentripmodel/otm-library.net/README.md

 ## 📌 Versioning

-We use a form of Semantic Versioning (SemVer) with the change being that we incorporate the OTM schema version as the first two digits of the release:
+We use a variant of Semantic Versioning (SemVer) that incorporates the OTM schema version as the first two segments of the version:

 ```txt
 OTM-MAJOR.OTM-MINOR.FEATURE.PATCH